MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment.md

       During enrollment, the app configuration policy with the Company Portal app configuration is automatically installed.
 It can take some time for the Company Portal app to auto-install.

-  2. User open the Company Portal app, and sign in with their organization credentials (`user@contoso.com`).
-After they sign in, the device is checked for compliance, and may be Azure AD registered.
+  2. Users open the Company Portal app, and sign in with their organization credentials (`user@contoso.com`).
+After they sign in, the device is checked for compliance, and may be enrolled.

   Be sure your users don't manually install the Company Portal app.
 It should only be installed using an app configuration policy.